+Wild Life Forensics:

-Wildlife Forensics: Fundamentals of wildlife forensic.
-Significance of wildlife forensic.
-Protected and endangered species of animals and plants.
-Illegal trading in wildlife items, such as skin, fur, bone, horn, teeth, flowers and plants.
-Identification of physical evidence pertaining to wildlife forensics.
-Identification of pug marks of various animals.
+Introduction, protected and endangered species of animals and plants.
+Identification of wild life materials such as skin, fur, bones, nails, horn, teeth, flowers and plants, by conventional and modern methods, Identification of pug marks of various animals.